-4. Clarity: An existing well is defined as a well that was drilled for the purpose of oil and/or natural gas production or saltwater disposal which has not been plugged and abandoned according to OOC rules and regulations or classified by the OOC as "unable to locate" following a diligent inspection effort by a CES.
+4. Clarity: An existing well is defined as a well that has been drilled for the purposes of oil and/or natural gas production or saltwater disposal which has not been plugged and abandoned according to OOC rules and regulations or classified by the OOC as "unable to locate" following a diligent inspection effort by a CES.
 See list below for specific well status codes that make up the existing wells.

 Well Status Code Well Status Code Description

-08 INACTIVE INJECTION WELL (COMMERCIAL OR
+08 INACTIVE INJECTION WELL (COMMERCIAL OR OTHER)

-OTHER)

 09 ACTIVE- INJECTION

 10 ACTIVE - PRODUCING

 11 ACTIVE PRODUCING/CYCLIC INJCT

 13 OPERATOR CHANGE - NO MD10RA

 16 MULTIPLE COMPLETED/PA-35 WELL

 17 EDUCATIONAL/SERVICE COMPANY

 18 TEMPORARILY ABANDONED WELL

 19 INACTIVE WELL, NO RESP.
 PARTY

-20 PA-35 TEMPORARY INACTIVE WELL TO BE

-OMITTED FROM PROD.REPORT
+20 PA-35 TEMPORARY INACTIVE WELL TO BE OMITTED FROM PROD.REPORT

 23 ACT 404 ORPHAN WELL-ENG

 24 RVRTD L/O-RESIDENT CONSUMPTION

 26 ACT 404 ORPHAN WELL-INJECTION AND MINING

 27 ABANDONED SWD - NOT PLUGGED

 31 SHUT-IN DRY HOLE -FUTURE UTILITY

 32 SHUT-IN DRY HOLE - NO FUTURE UTILITY

 33 SHUT-IN PRODUCTIVE -FUTURE UTILITY

 34 SHUT-IN PRODUCTIVE -NO FUTURE UTILITY

 35 PLUGGED BACK - NO PERFORATIONS - NO LUW

 36 SHUT-IN WAITING ON PIPELINE

 37 SHUT-IN WAITING ON MARKET

-46 FORMATION STORAGE - GAS

-49 OBSERVATION WELL-FORMATION GAS STORAGE

 64 ACTIVE PRODUCING/ANNULAR SWD

-82 CONVERSION TO OIL / GAS WELL